 Interior design.
 The design of a coffee shop says a lot of about the store itself and it can cost you a pretty penny without some strategic planning.
 Revisit your store’s vision and the environment you’re trying to cultivate before you start to buy anything; think about what you really want to spend money on.
 Research and purchase coffee mugs, seating, artwork, and additional interior decor based on your desired style.

 Equipment.
-The selection of coffee shop equipment can be overwhelming — there are a lot of options and they cost a lot of money.
+The selection of coffee shop equipment can be overwhelming — from espresso machines to condiment organizers, there are a lot of options and they cost a lot of money.
 Review the best coffee shop equipment for your store and figure out what equipment you absolutely must have to open.